Upload Your First Model

 └── config.yaml

-- your_model_directory/ – The main directory containing your model files.
+- your_model_directory/ – The root directory containing all files related to your custom model.

 - 1/ – A subdirectory that holds the model file (Note that the folder is named as 1).

-- model.py – Contains the code that defines your model, including loading the model and running inference.
+- model.py – Contains the code that defines your model, including running inference.

-- requirements.txt – Lists the Python libraries and dependencies required to run your model.
+- requirements.txt – Lists the Python dependencies required to run your model.

-- config.yaml – Contains model metadata and configuration details necessary for building the Docker image, defining compute resources, and uploading the model to Clarifai.
+- config.yaml – Contains metadata and configuration settings, such as compute requirements, needed for uploading the model to Clarifai.

 - 1/ – A subdirectory that holds the model file (Note that the folder is named as 1).